e18e/e18e/docs/blog/community-showcase-q2.md

 - Automatic migrations to suggested replacements
 - Lint your dependency tree for common issues
-- Lint your publishing setup (with help from Publint!)
+- Lint your publishing setup (with help from publint!)
 - Visualise CJS vs. ESM usage in your project
 - Bring your own codemods and replacements lists (so the CLI can migrate and detect migrations of your own internal dependencies)